Room Reservations

 6

-How can I track my room bookings?
+How can I track my room reservations?

 1. To make sure they understand the Terms and Conditions required to be followed when using the space.